roidelapluie/blog/content/pages/exherbo.md

 Title: Exherbo
 Hide: True

 I am a fellow user of the Exherbo distribution.
-I own my own exheres repository, like many of other exberbo users.
+I own my own exheres repository, like many exherbo users.

 To install it, just run: